About the Greater Miami Jewish Federation

 The Greater Miami Jewish Federation is a qualified tax-exempt nonprofit corporation under Section 501(c)(3) of the Internal Revenue Code.
 Federation’s Tax Identification Number is 59-0624404.

-A 118-member Board of Directors governs Federation.
-Elected each year at our Annual Meeting, these volunteers include many of our most active supporters, as well as leaders of our Partner Agencies.
+A Board of Directors governs Federation.
+Elected each year at our Annual Meeting, these volunteers include many of our most active supporters, as well as leaders of our partner agencies.

-Board members also serve with other local volunteers on a series of committees that oversee Federation operations, as well as the direction of our various departments and philanthropic programs.
+Board members also serve with other local volunteers on strategic committees that oversee Federation operations, as well as the direction of our departments and philanthropic programs.